LuiseFreese/LuiseFreese/README.md

 Contribute to Community Docs and make tech understandable

 ### Microsoft 365 PnP
 Breaking news: Everything is awesome, because I am part of the #M365PnP team 🎶- I am leading an initiative to close the gap between makers and developers and to help engage with every developer working with Power Platform.
 Find awesome articles and discussion in the [Microsoft 365 PnP Community on Techcommunity](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/bg-p/Microsoft365PnPBlog).
 I own the [M365PnP Power Platform Samples](https://github.com/pnp/powerplatform-samples) repo and love to see your samples soon there!
+I also joined the PnP [Sharing Is Caring](https://pnp.github.io/sharing-is-caring/) team as a maintainer, where I help new contributors getting started contributing.

 ### Build more stuff

 using Azure Services, Microsoft Graph, Power Platform  🚀 I love to try ou new things, share my experiences and provide feedback.
+Currently I am working on 'The baby', my first open-source solution and a cool app using Azure Custom Vision in Logic Apps.
+Can't wait to tell and show more in the future!

 ![visitor counter by estruyf](http://estruyf-github.azurewebsites.net/api/VisitorHit?user=luisefreese&repo=luisefreese&countColorcountColor&countColor=%237B1E7A)